Chee Dale Walk

 9. After about 50 metres, bear back left on the farm track, now heading straight towards a large isolated tree (with more extensive woods behind), with a stone wall on your left.

-10. Head along the straight farm track, reaching a gate by the isolated tree after a few hundred metres.
-Go through the gate, and after another 200 metres, you'll reach the edge of a farmyard, and a number of gates.
+10. Keep walking along the straight farm track.
+After about 300 metres you'll reach the edge of a farmyard, and a number of gates.
 Be sure to firmly close any gates that were closed when you reached them.

 Once you've entered the farmyard proper (the main farm buildings are on your right) and reached the surfaced road, bear slightly right across the yard to reach a gap in the wall at the edge of the woods (circled in the photo).
 A marker post indicates the right of way.
 Be sure not to follow the road to the left here (marked with a cross in the photo).

-11. Pass through a small clump of trees, to soon reach a wooden gate on the edge of a field.
+11. Pass through a small clump of trees (crossing a small stone step-stile), to reach a wooden gate on the edge of a field.
 Go through the gate, and head diagonally-right across the field to reach a second wooden gate (marked with a circle in the photo).

-12. Go through this second gate, and cross the next field diagonally-left, heading for a stone step-stile in the wall ahead (marked with a fingerpost, and circled in the photo).
+12. Go through this second gate, and cross the next field diagonally-left, heading for a small gate in the wall ahead (circled in the photo).

-13. Once over the step-stile, head diagonally-left again across the corner of the next grassy field, towards the buildings visible through the trees.
+13. Once through the gate, head left again, keeping close to the trees in this grassy field. aiming towards the buildings visible through the trees ahead.
 Bear left as you near the edge of the field, and head towards a wooden gate.

 14. Climb over the stone step-stile alongside the wooden gate, then carry on a few metres to reach a junction with the minor road ahead.
 Turn right here, and follow the road.

-15. Follow the road for a little over 200 metres, passing Cottage Farm on your right, Beech Croft Farm on your left, and Beech Croft Camping & Caravan Park on your right.
+15. Follow the road for a little over 200 metres, passing Beech Tree Barn on your left, and Beech Croft Camping & Caravan Park on your right.
+Daisies Coffee Shop may be open for refreshments at Beech Croft.

-16. When the road takes a bend to the left, bear slightly right to leave the road and join a farm track.
+16. When the road takes a bend to the left, bear slightly right to leave the road and pass through a metal gate to join a farm track.
 There's a fingerpost here, signed "Pennine Bridleway, Chee Dale ¾", in the direction you're taking.

-17. Head along the track, passing through a number of gates, and signposts with markers indicating the route of the Pennine Bridleway (which you're now following).
-After about ½ a kilometre, you'll reach a pair of gates fairly close together, at which point the large Tunstead Quarry, just outside Buxton, will come into view in the middle distance ahead.
+17. Head along the track, the verges of which are replete with wildflowers in mid-summer.
+After about ½ a kilometre, you'll reach a couple of gates in close succession, by which point the large Tunstead Quarry – just outside Buxton – will be fully in view in the middle distance ahead.

 Go through both gates, still on the Pennine Bridleway, and continue to follow the main track as it bends round to the left.

 18. Continue to follow the track, now on fairly open hillside.
-You'll pass through another gate (wooden, with a large stone gatepost to your left), and then follow the track alongside a wall and fence to your right.
-After about 300 metres from the pair of gates, be sure to continue following the track straight ahead—don't bear left on the farm track (marked with a cross in the photo).
+Pass through a wooden gate (with large stone gateposts), and then follow the track alongside a wall and fence to your right.
+When you reach a large farm track coming diagonally in from the left, be sure to continue following the smaller track straight ahead – don't bear left onto the farm track (marked with a cross in the photo).
 Another marker post for the Pennine Bridleway shows the way.

 19. Follow the track as it bends round to the left, and after about 100 metres, reach a circular dewpond (fenced) ahead and to your right.
 The A6 road is very close by here.
 Follow the track around the back of the dewpond, and go through the large wooden gate (signed "Nature Reserve").